Children’s Health Ireland

-The first Board meeting of Children’s Health Ireland was held on 14th December 2018 and the three Dublin paediatric hospitals are on schedule to transfer into this single public body from 1st January 2019.
+The first Board meeting of Children’s Health Ireland was held on 14th December 2018 and the three Dublin paediatric hospitals transferred into this single public body on 1st January 2019.

 Children’s Health Ireland is chaired by Professor James Browne and led by the CEO, Eilísh Hardiman.
 Children’s Health Ireland is the client for the new children’s hospital.
 It will ensure that the hospital is designed to enable future paediatric services to be delivered as efficiently and effectively as possible.